bhavuk-singhal/ToxicityDetector-ToxicityDetector/README.md

-# SmartNER-LLMsforNER
+# ToxicityDetector
-This project extracts named entites in a zero-shot setup using LLMs.
+This project identifies if the toxicity is present in the conversation or not in a zero-shot setup using LLMs.

 # Installation